duanxin926/duanxin926.github.io/src/content/projects/fourier-dexterous-manipulation/index.md

 draft: false
 featured: true
 ---

+This is an project about bimanual dexterous manipulation on Fourier GR1/2 humanoid robots.

 ## Project Overview

 - Enhanced the generalization of object positions in dual-arm dexterous humanoid robots Fourier gr1/2.